Medows History, Family Crest & Coats of Arms

 The surname Medows was first found in Suffolk at Witnesham, a parish, in the union of Woodbridge, hundred of Carlford.
 "The family of Meadows, from a branch of which the present Earl Manvers is descended, have had a seat here since the time of Richard III."

 Early History of the Medows family

-Another 179 words (13 lines of text) are included under the topic Early Medows History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medows research.
+Another 90 words (6 lines of text) are included under the topic Early Medows History in all our PDF Extended History products and printed products wherever possible.

 Medows Spelling Variations